Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Competitive interest rates.
 Take advantage of competitive interest rates according to your HSBC home loan term.

 - Pay off your loan faster.
-By utilising a floating home loan or home equity loan, you can make extra repayments and pay off your loan sooner.
+By utilising a floating home or home equity loan, you can make extra repayments and pay off your loan sooner.

 - Pre-approval.
 Before you start looking for your new home, HSBC can provide pre-approval valid for three months.
+Plus, once you receive approval and documentation for your loan, HSBC holds the interest rate for 30 days.

 - Home buying resources.
 HSBC provides loan calculators and home buying guides on its website to help you through the process.